 Carrying out DBS checks

-Criminal records which become eligible for filtering will automatically be removed from DBS certificates at the time a check is requested so any new checks carried out after the rules change will be accurate.
-Avoid asking applicants to provide an old certificate as it may disclose information you no longer need to know.
+If you are making recruitment decisions now, avoid asking applicants to provide an old certificate as it may disclose information you no longer need to know.
 Existing staff have the right to erasure of out of date information – you may need to consider bringing forward a repeat DBS check.
 The new rules will not be automatically applied on the update service.
 Instead, you will need to request a new check.

 You’ll need to consider how to manage existing information